WanderingBrooks/NightMessenger/README.md

+# Does not work anymore as of December 2020 :(

 # Night Messenger

 **Night Messenger** is a simple toggle-able Chrome extension that provides a dark theme for Facebook's Messenger.com interface.